emma-bell/Microbial_MetaOmics/05_Annotation.md

 ```
 scp 'username@jed.epfl.ch:/scratch/username/your_dataset/05_Annotation/gtdb/*summary.tsv' .
 ```
-You can view this files in excel or R. What taxa do you have in your samples??
+You can view this files in excel or R. What taxa do you have in your samples?

 # Functional Annotation
 We also want to know what the microbes we have might be doing.
 We're going to perform functional annotation with [METABOLIC](https://github.com/AnantharamanLab/METABOLIC).

-We can run METABOLIC starting using **amino acid** sequences of our bins.
-Amino acid files were generated during our checkm2 run so we'll use those, but if you want to convert from a **nucleotide** file to an **amino acid** file yourself in the future you can use a tool called [Prodigal](https://github.com/hyattpd/Prodigal/tree/GoogleImport).
+METABOLIC can be run using either **nucleotide** or **amino acid** sequences.
+We generated amino acid sequence files during our checkm2 run so we'll use those, but if you want to convert from a **nucleotide** file to an **amino acid** file yourself in the future you can use a tool called [Prodigal](https://github.com/hyattpd/Prodigal/tree/GoogleImport).

 Our amino acid files are here:
-**`04_Binning/checkm2/sample/protein_files/`**.
+**`04_Binning/checkm2/SAMPLE/protein_files/`**.
 They now end with `.faa` meaning it is a fasta file that contains amino acid sequences.
 You can use the head command to take a look.

 ```
 >KR46_June_NODE_64_length_85318_cov_103.948078_2 # 497 # 1834 # 1 # ID=1_2;partial=00;start_type=ATG;rbs_motif=GGA/GAG/AGG;rbs_spacer=5-10bp;gc_cont=0.389